BlinkPay/Blink-Debit-API-Client-Node/README.md

 ```

 ## Client creation
-If you've configured the `.env` file locally or via CI/CD, you can just create the client with:
+In a Node.js environment, if you've configured the `.env` file locally or via CI/CD, you can just create the client with:
 ```typescript
 const client = new BlinkDebitClient(axios);
 ```